All Products

 aliyun kms CreateKey --KeySpec=EC_P256K --KeyUsage=SIGN/VERIFY --ProtectionLevel=HSM

-1. Save the "this is message" message that needs to be signed to the message-file.txt file:
+1. Store the message "this is message" to be signed in the message-file.txt file:

 echo "this is message" > message-file.txt

-2. Compute the SHA-256 digest of the message and save the binary digest to the message-sha256.bin file:
+2. Calculate the SHA-256 digest of the message.
+Store the binary digest in the message-sha256.bin file:

 openssl dgst -sha256 -binary -out message-sha256.bin message-file.txt

-You must call the KMS API operations to generate the signature of a message by using the private key.
+Call the KMS operation to sign the message digest using the private key.

-1. Before you transmit the message digest over the network, encode the message digest in Base64.
+1. Before you transmit the message digest over the network, you must Base64-encode it:

 openssl base64 -in message-sha256.bin